 Ph.D.
 Minor in Global Studies (15 CREDIT HOURS)

 The minor provides a theoretical and methodological framework for the interdisciplinary study and critical analysis of global phenomena.
-Each minor student develops an individualized program in consultation with the Director of the Ph.D.
-Minor in Global Studies, Hilary Kahn (firstname.lastname@example.org) and their graduate advisor, that best complements and provides a global context to the student’s disciplinary and professional academic programs and specific regional interests.
+Each minor student develops an individualized program in joint consultation with Professor Hilary Kahn (firstname.lastname@example.org), and their graduate mentor, that best complements and provides a global context to the student’s disciplinary and professional academic programs and specific regional interests.

 REQUIRED COURSE (3 CREDIT HOURS)

 - INTL-I701 Interdisciplinary Seminar in Issues and Approaches to Global Studies

 Note: INTL-I702: Readings in Global Studies is strongly recommended